-This Seminole State College policy reflects new federal regulations.
 The concept behind the policy is that the College and the student are allowed to retain only the amount of Title IV (federal) aid that is earned.
 If a student withdraws or stops attending classes, whether or not any credits have been earned for the term, a portion of the aid received is considered to be unearned and must be returned to the Title IV programs from which it was received.
-For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records, if the instructor withdraws or reports an F for the student.
+For Title IV purposes, the withdrawal date is the last date of attendance as determined by attendance records, if the instructor withdraws or reports a grade of "F" for the student.
 If the student withdraws, the date of the withdrawal is the date the student withdrew unless then professor reports a last date of attendance.
 If a last date of attendance is reported, it becomes the student's withdraw date.

 If a student attends through 60 percent of the term, all Title IV aid is considered earned.
-However, withdrawals will affect students' satisfactory academic progress and eligibility for additional financial aid.
-Federal law permits financial aid to be paid out only for a certain number of credit hours attempted.
-If students withdraw from a class, those hours are counted as “attempted,” and are applied toward that maximum.
-If there are too many withdrawals (or “F's”), students may find themselves without financial aid when they reach 150 percent of credits attempted for their particular program plan.
+Federal law permits financial aid to be paid only for a certain number of credit hours attempted.